rjj26/2048/README.md

 2. `python3 test_mcts.py` to see mcts agents' performances with varying time allowed
 3. `python3 any_agent_name.py` to see an individual agent play 1 game
 4. `python3 human_agent.py` to play the game yourself
+5. type make into the terminal to run the makefile with testing and usage instructions

 **Specifications:** 100 iterations of the game, time allowed for MCTS agents were 0.05s